The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The introduction of MTD should enable businesses keeping digital records to have better control of invoices, expenses and payments made and received.
 HMRC hopes that MTD will reduce the number of mistakes and errors made by businesses.
 Businesses currently moving onto MTD may find the information below useful when checking that the digital records are accurate and are producing the correct VAT return information.

-See the Making Tax Digital ― signing up for MTD and Making Tax Digital ― VAT ― returns and compliance guidance notes for more information.
+See the Making Tax Digital ― overview guidance note for more information.

 Businesses must ensure that they issue a valid tax invoice to all relevant customers.
 More information can be found in the Tax invoice requirements guidance note.